cloudfoundry-incubator/quarks-operator/docs/controllers/_index.md

 linkTitle: "Controllers"
 weight: 4
 description: >
-    This section contains design documents for the Kubernetes controllers that make up the quarks-operator.
+    This section contains design documents for the Kubernetes controllers that make up the quarks-operator

 ---